thebigfilecom/thebigfile-com-dev/style-guide.md

 - chain fusion
 - dapp: should be used in place of any reference to an BigFile app, decentralized application, or 'dApp'.
 - DeFi
-- deployed on ICP
+- deployed on BIG
 - dfx or `dfx`: should be used in place of any reference to the dfx CLI tool; it may be formatted as in-line code or plain text as long as it is lowercase.
       - All dfx subcommands should be formatted as in-line code when appearing in a sentence, such as, "The `dfx deps` feature is available in dfx versions 0.14.1 and newer."
 - Ethereum integration
 - Ethereum: should be used in place of ETH or ETH token.
 - HTTP outcalls
-- ICP: When abbreviating 'BigFile', it should be referred to as 'ICP' instead of 'BIG' or 'the BIG'.
+- BIG: When abbreviating 'BigFile', it should be referred to as 'BIG' instead of 'BIG' or 'the BIG'.
     Two exceptions to this are:

         - The BIG SDK, which should be referred to as 'the BIG SDK'.

         - The BIG interface specification, which should be referred to as 'the BIG specification' or 'the BIG interface specification'.

-    When there may be a confusion between ICP referring to BigFile Protocol and ICP the token, the words 'BigFile Protocol' can be written out for clarity.
+    When there may be a confusion between BIG referring to BigFile Protocol and BIG the token, the words 'BigFile Protocol' can be written out for clarity.

 - BIG SDK: should be used in place of any reference to the BIG's SDK.
 - mainnet